NiftyZk/niftyzk/readme.md

 The library used for the verifier is either `--bellman` or `--ark` .

+If you used PLONK, you don't need to specify the library, only bellman is supported.

 Specify the directory for the contracts using the `--folder` flag.
 When using the same folder, the contract will be overwritten completely and so you must explicitly allow that to happen using the `--overwrite` flag.

 If you developed a custom cosmwasm contract already but want to generate a new one because you changed your circuits always use a different folder for the new contract, and then merge them manually where needed.

 ## Checking the generated contracts
 Install the wasm rust compiler backend: